How to Export and Manage PDFs in Gravity Forms

 When creating a new Fillable PDFs feed, you are presented with two settings: the feed name and the template selector.

-Enter in a feed name that unique identifies this PDF configuration.
+Enter in a feed name that uniquely identifies this PDF configuration.

 Select the template you added in the previous step from the drop down.

-After you’ve selected the template, you’ll see a preview of the first page of your template beneath the drop down along with a couple new settings.
+After you’ve selected the template, you’ll see a generic thumbnail image with your template name beneath the drop down, along with a couple new settings.

 Now, we need to map our Gravity Forms fields to our PDF template.
-Click the Open Mapper button next to the template drop down.
+Click the Map Fields button next to the template drop down.

 Your screen will now be filled with the visual template mapper.
 Each page of your PDF will be displayed with all the available PDF fields highlighted.